maplibre/martin/README.md

 ### Using with Heroku PostgreSQL

-You can use Martin with [Managed PostgreSQL from Heroku](https://www.heroku.com/postgres) with PostGIS extension
+You can use martin with [Managed PostgreSQL from Heroku](https://www.heroku.com/postgres) with PostGIS extension

 ```
 heroku pg:psql -a APP_NAME -c 'create extension postgis'